-Roles Responsibilities Responsible for a stakeholder and community relations induction and training program for all personnel involved in the performance of the Project; • Approves the Communications, Stakeholder and Community Relations team roles, role descriptions and responsibilities; • Ensures the Contract Specific Community Communications Strategy and key activities are integrated into the project schedule; • Attends the Sydney Metro led Communications Management Control Group and reports on activities, strategies and issues; • Attends the monthly Project Management Review Group meeting to discuss project status and issues; Issues and crisis management; • Manages media issues and acts as media spokesperson for the Project (subject to media protocols); Required to be on call 24 hours based on the team rotation; and • Liaise directly with the Independent Environment Representative as required and where appropriate to facilitate any environmental management requirements, including those identified within the Planning Approvals. • Build and maintain effective working relationship with community, businesses, and stakeholders; Support the successful delivery of the Contract Specific Community Communication's Strategy and requirements; Implementation of the Contract Specific Community Communications Strategy and any relevant Sub-plans.
-Community Place Manager Establish effective working relationships with local stakeholder to support the effective delivery of the Project; Required to be on call 24 hours based on the team rotation to respond to enquiries and complaints; Review, approve and oversee the development and distribution of all notification, newsletter, social media, photography, and other communication material; and Maintain the Consultation Manager database and generate reports as required.
-Site personnel and Understand and implement mitigation as required in the NVMP and any additional required measures identified during Construction; and Subcontractors • Participate in (or conduct if authorised) relevant training to implement the requirements of this NVMP.
-Downer's Noise and Vibration Monitoring Personnel (incl.
-Acoustic Responsible for carrying out noise and vibration monitoring to support the contractor and in accordance with the construction noise and vibration monitoring plan.
-Also responsible for updating the CNVIS and NVMP including updated noise predictions as required; Undertake relevant training where required, to implement this NVMP; Consultants) Ensure regular maintenance and calibration of monitoring equipment; and Ensure all relevant monitoring quality/control assurance procedures are effectively implemented. • Receive and respond to communication from the Planning Secretary in relation to the environmental performance of the CSSI; Independent Environmental • Consider and inform the Planning Secretary on matters specified in the terms of this approval; Representative • Consider and recommend to the Proponent any improvements that may be made to work practices to avoid or minimise adverse impact to the environment and to the community;
+Roles Responsibilities Responsible for a stakeholder and community relations induction and training program for all personnel involved in the performance of the Project; Approves the Communications, Stakeholder and Community Relations team roles, role descriptions and responsibilities; Ensures the Contract Specific Community Communications Strategy and key activities are integrated into the project schedule; Attends the Sydney Metro led Communications Management Control Group and reports on activities, strategies and issues; Attends the monthly Project Management Review Group meeting to discuss project status and issues; Issues and crisis management; Manages media issues and acts as media spokesperson for the Project (subject to media protocols); Required to be on call 24 hours based on the team rotation; and Liaise directly with the Independent Environment Representative as required and where appropriate to facilitate any environmental management requirements, including those identified within the Planning Approvals.
+Build and maintain effective working relationship with community, businesses, and stakeholders; Support the successful delivery of the Contract Specific Community Communication's Strategy and requirements; Implementation of the Contract Specific Community Communications Strategy and any relevant Sub-plans.
+Community Place Establish effective working relationships with local stakeholder to support the Manager effective delivery of the Project; Required to be on call 24 hours based on the team rotation to respond to enquiries and complaints; Review, approve and oversee the development and distribution of all notification, newsletter, social media, photography, and other communication material; and Maintain the Consultation Manager database and generate reports as required.
+Understand and implement mitigation as required in the NVMP and any Site personnel and additional required measures identified during Construction; and Subcontractors Participate in (or conduct if authorised) relevant training to implement the requirements of this NVMP.
+Responsible for carrying out noise and vibration monitoring to support the contractor and in accordance with the construction noise and vibration Downer's Noise and monitoring plan.
+Also responsible for updating the CNVIS and NVMP including Vibration Monitoring updated noise predictions as required; Personnel Undertake relevant training where required, to implement this NVMP; (incl.
+Acoustic Ensure regular maintenance and calibration of monitoring equipment; and Consultants) Ensure all relevant monitoring quality/control assurance procedures are effectively implemented.

+to the environmental performance of the CSSI;